mystjc/dotfiles/README.md

 stow --adopt .
 ```

-#### Highly recommand this [video](https://youtu.be/y6XCebnB9gs?list=PLgO4Le-rukkJjc45SlAjDi-xtikmoOdUu) by Dreams of Autonomy for additional infomation on using Stow!
+#### Highly recommend this [video](https://youtu.be/y6XCebnB9gs?list=PLgO4Le-rukkJjc45SlAjDi-xtikmoOdUu) by Dreams of Autonomy for additional information on using Stow!